Taking your pension pot a bit at a time

 How to take your pension money

-When you’ve considered your options and decided how you want to take your pension savings, you can request this quickly in your Online Account.
+When you’ve considered your options and decided how you want to take your pension savings, you can request this quickly in your account.

-Two ways to take it a bit at a time with The People's Pension
+2 ways to take it a bit at a time People's Pension

 If you want to take your pension pot gradually with us, you’ll need at least £10,000 in your pot to get you started (or £2,000 if you’ve already taken some money).
 We offer two ways to do this.

-Please remember that money you take now will reduce the value of pension income available in the future.
+Please remember that the money you take now will reduce the value of your pension in the future.

-The first option is to take your 25% tax-free cash up front either in small chunks or in one go.
+The first option is you can take your tax-free lump sum up front, in small chunks or in one go, with some or all your pension savings then being moved into a flexi-access drawdown account.

 How it works

-Find out if taking your tax-free cash up front (flexi-access drawdown) is right for you
+Find out if taking your tax-free lump sum up front (flexi-access drawdown) is right for you

-2. Spread your tax-free cash across all withdrawals
+2. Spread your tax-free entitlement across all withdrawals

 How it works